ruigil/oos/README.md

 It uses the concept of [lifestreaming](https://en.wikipedia.org/wiki/Lifestreaming) to organize your life events.

+You can also use it to build microblogs with public life streams that you can share with your friends.

 To build it, you need @angular/cli and @nestjs/cli installed globally.

     npm install -g @angular/cli @nestjs/cli